-With inflation easing and interest rates still high, now could be the perfect time to take advantage of inflation-beating savings returns.
+With inflation expected to tick up in the next few months and interest rates easing, now could be the perfect time to take advantage of inflation-beating savings returns.

-Four out of five savings accounts now pay returns that are higher than inflation, according to Moneyfacts Compare, and therefore protect the value of your savings from being eroded by rising living costs.
+More than 1,600 savings accounts currently pay returns that are higher than inflation, according to Moneyfacts Compare, and therefore protect the value of your savings from being eroded by rising living costs.
 It’s a far cry from the couple of years prior to November 2023, when no savings accounts beat or even matched inflation.

-Here, we explain why grabbing a good Individual Savings Account (ISA) before the end of the tax year might be a sensible move, and where you can find the best rates.
+Here, we explain why grabbing a good Individual Savings Account (ISA) early in the tax year might be a sensible move, and where you can find the best rates.

 Why is now a good time to get an ISA?